-- Electronic commerce allows customers to interact with other customers in electronic communities and exchange ideas as well as compare experiences national Electronic commerce facilitates competition, which results in substantial with a discounts.
-Electronic commerce allows customers to interact with other customers in - Electronic commerce facilitates competition, which results in substantial discounts.
+- Electronic commerce allows customers to interact with other customers in electronic communities and exchange ideas as well as compare experiences. - Electronic commerce facilitates competition, which results in substantial discounts.

 Benefits to Society

 The benefits of EC to society are as follows: